-While it is important to evaluate the usefulness and validity of all resources before you use them; this isespecially true for web sites.
-Since there are very few restrictions about who can author a web site and the content he or she can post on it, evaluating the validity and worth of a web site falls to the viewer.
+While it is important to evaluate the usefulness and validity of all resources before you use them; this is especially true for web sites (if, in fact, your instructor allows you to use them for academic assignments).
+Since there are very few restrictions about who can author a web site and the content he or she can post to it, evaluating the validity and worth of a web site falls to the viewer.
 When evaluating a web site, here are some things to consider:

 - Authority and Accuracy: Who created the page?
 Reputable pages should identify the author(s) of the page, because that gives you an idea of the accuracy and reliability of the site's information.
 Is it someone who's an authority in the field?
 Is it an organization that is reputable?
 Is there an "About Us" link that tells you who's responsible for the content of the page, that person's credentials or authority?